Danderyds sjukhus metro station

-Danderyds sjukhus is a metro station in suburban Danderyd Municipality, north of Stockholm, Sweden.
+Danderyds sjukhus (lit.
+'Danderyd Hospital') is a station on Line 14 of the Red Line of the Stockholm Metro, located in the suburban Danderyd Municipality, north of Stockholm, Sweden.

-The station was opened on 29 January 1978 as part of the extension from Universitetet to Mörby centrum and serves the nearby Danderyds sjukhus hospital.
+The station was opened on 29 January 1978 as part of the extension from Universitetet to Mörby centrum and serves the nearby Danderyd Hospital.
 The Mörby railway station on the Roslagsbanan is situated a few hundred metres from this station.